 Figure 12—Message sequence chart for multi-node ranging configuration

-Next higher layer of controller initiates MCPS-DATA.request with MultiRangingEnable setting to be SCHEDULE or CONTENTION (8.3.1), which enables the MAC sublayer to create the ARC IE (7.4.4.38) for ranging configuration and control via MAC PIB attributes in Table 8-95.
-The ARC IE is inserted into the RCM.
-Then, MCPS-DATA.confirm reports the Status of multi-node ranging configuration/control to next higher layer of controller (8.3.2), while MCPS-DATA.indication conveys ARC IE, and other IEs from the Controller’s next higher layer, to next higher layer of the Controlee(s) (8.3.3).
+The next higher layer of the Controller initiates MCPS-DATA.request by setting MultiRangingEnable to either SCHEDULE or CONTENTION (8.3.1), which enables the MAC sublayer to create the ARC IE (7.4.4.38) for ranging configuration and control via MAC PIB attributes in Table 8-95.
+The ARC IE is included in the RCM.
+Then, MCPS-DATA.confirm reports the Status of multi-node ranging configuration/control to the next higher layer of the Controller (8.3.2), while MCPS-DATA.indication conveys ARC IE, and other IEs from the Controller’s next higher layer, to next higher layer of the Controlee(s) (8.3.3).

+For time-scheduled ranging, the Controller selects the ranging devices participating in the ranging, their roles (e.g., whether the device is an Initiator or a Responder), and the time slots these devices will utilized by specifying the Ranging Device Management IE (RDM IE) (7.4.4.X1).
+The roles of the participating devices and their transmission schedule may be fixed and/or set by the upper layers.
+In this case, the RCM will not include the RDM IE.

-For the time-scheduled ranging, Controller can select the Controlees participating in ranging and their device types, i.e., Initiator or Responder, by using RCM with ARC IE (7.4.4.38).
-For the contention-based ranging, Controller can include RIRL IE (7.4.4.51), RCMA IE (7.4.4.43), and Ranging Contention Phase Structure IE (RCPS IE) (7.4.4.42) in RCM in addition to ARC IE (7.4.4.38).
-The RIRL IE can be used for contention-based ranging to determine device types.
+For contention-based ranging, the Controller can include Ranging Contention Maximum Attempts IE (RCMA IE) (7.4.4.43), and Ranging Contention Phase Structure IE (RCPS IE) (7.4.4.42) in RCM in addition to ARC IE (7.4.4.38).
+If the Controller knows the identities of the Controlees, the RDM IE can be used for contention-based ranging to determine device types.

 A negative acknowledgement can be used to convey the non-receipt of messages during a ranging procedure.
-As illustrated in Figure XX.
-As depicted, RCM is transmitted successfully.
+This procedure can be used whenever ERDEVs are scheduled to send messages bearing payload to the Controller.
+As depicted in the Figure X0, RCM is transmitted successfully.
 However, Responder-1 does not receive the expected Ranging Initiation Message from the Ranging Initiator/Controller.
-Rather than remaining idle in its assigned time slot for ranging response, Responder-1 can send a negative-acknowledgement using Ranging Negative Acknowledgement (RNA) IE (7.4.4.57) in response message to indicate the failure of Ranging Initiation Message, and implicitly confirm the successful exchange of RCM.
-For the Responder-2, once the controller receives its ranging response message, controller also knows that RCM has been received by Responder-2.
+Rather than remaining idle in its assigned time slot for ranging response, Responder-1 can send a negative-acknowledgement using Ranging Negative Acknowledgement (RNA) IE (7.4.4.57) in response a message to indicate the failure of the Ranging Initiation Message, and implicitly confirm the successful exchange of RCM.
+For the Responder-2, once the controller receives its ranging response message, the controller also knows that RCM has been received by Responder-2.

-Figure XX.
+Figure X0.
 Negative-acknowledgement exchange for one Initiator and multiple Responders: Controller is a ranging initiator

-Scheduled ranging and the ranging block structure
+Ranging block and round structure

-The Ranging Block is a time period for ranging.
-Each Ranging Block consists of an integer multiple of Ranging Rounds, where a Ranging Round is the time period to complete one entire range-measuring cycle involving the set of ERDEVs participating in the ranging exchange.
-Each Ranging Round is further subdivided into an integer number of Ranging Slots, where a Ranging Slot is a period of time of sufficient length for the transmission of at least one RFRAME.
+A Ranging Block is a time period for ranging of sufficient duration to complete one entire range-measurement cycle involving the set of ERDEVs participating in the ranging exchange.
+Each Ranging Block consists of an integer quantity of multiple Ranging Rounds.
+Each Ranging Round is further subdivided into an integer number of Ranging Slots where a Ranging Slot is a time period of sufficient duration for the transmission of at least one RFRAME.
 Figure 12 shows the Ranging Block Structure, with the Ranging Block divided into N Ranging Rounds, each consisting of M Ranging Slots.
+The duration of rounds/slots of a ranging block may vary for different rounds.
+This can be configured by different RCMs.